remcomokveld/CastNotifications/README.md

 Since MediaInfo by default does not have a serialization option a custom MediaInfoSerializer interface can be set on the CastNotificationManager to handle MediaInfoSerialization.
 For default serialization see the DefaultMediaInfoSerializer.

-### NotificationBuilder
+### NotificationBuildCallback
 To customize how the notifications look you can also set a custom NotificationBuilder.
-See DefaultNotificationBuilder for an implementation example.
+See DefaultNotificationBuildCallback for an implementation example.

 Download
 --------